nlimpert/crosscut/guideline.rst

 :Sections:
    A section will be referenced as :numref:`guideline_references`.

-   .. internal:: Labeled sections can be referenced just as figures and tables
+   .. role:author:: Labeled sections can be referenced just as figures and
-      using the :rst:`:numref:` role.
+      tables using the :rst:`:numref:` role.

       .. code-block:: rst